trinodb/trino/presto-docs/src/main/sphinx/admin/properties-general.rst

 much smaller than the left.
 However, broadcast joins require that the tables on the right side of the join after filtering fit in memory on each node, whereas distributed joins only need to fit in distributed memory across all nodes.
-When set to ``AUTOMATIC``, Presto makes a cost based decision as to which distribution type is optimal.
+When set to ``AUTOMATIC``, Trino makes a cost based decision as to which distribution type is optimal.
 It considers switching the left and right inputs to the join.
-In ``AUTOMATIC`` mode, Presto defaults to hash distributed joins if no cost could be computed, such as if the tables do not have statistics.
+In ``AUTOMATIC`` mode, Trino defaults to hash distributed joins if no cost could be computed, such as if the tables do not have statistics.
 This can be specified on a per-query basis using the ``join_distribution_type`` session property.